trejkev/High-Performance-Computing-I-2023/Homework_2/README.md

   - MPI + Vectorization: Run make PiApproximator_MPI_VECTORIZED, and then make run_MPI_VECTORIZED.
   - Vectorization only: Run make PiApproximator_VECTORIZED, and then make run_VECTORIZED.

 When using MPI, to change the quantity of processes you will need to modify the PROCESSES variable into the Makefile.
-In the case of vectorization only, you will need to modify TRAPEZOIDSSQTY variable to set the quantity of trapezoids to be used to average pi.
+In the case of vectorization only, you will need to modify TRAPEZOIDSQTY variable to set the quantity of trapezoids to be used to average pi.

 ## Results